 For further inquiries, contact Limestone Country Properties.

-Please note that this blog should not be used as a substitute for legal advice from a licensed attorney in Texas.
+Please note that this blog about the Texas landlord tenant law should not be used as a substitute for legal advice from a licensed attorney in Texas.
 Laws frequently change, and this post might not be updated at the time of your reading.
-Please contact us for any questions you have in regards to this content or any other aspect of your property management needs.
+Please contact us for any questions you have in regards to this content or any other legal aspect of your business.